ainomugish/loans_analysis/README.md

 nano /etc/crontab\
 0 8 28 * * papermill loans_assessment.ipynb ~/log/nb_output_$(date ‘+%Y_%m_%d’).ipynb -f params.yaml

+Using those two commands sets up a cronjob that will run on every 28th of the month and supply a YAML file with parameters the notebook requires to run and anlyse the data.
+Papermill is used for running the notebook automatically.\

+Output is a notebook with the results of running the cells in the notebook.

+If you chose to run the notbook without scheduling it then run this command: papermill loans_assessment.ipynb ~/log/nb_output_$(date ‘+%Y_%m_%d’).ipynb -f params.yaml

 Visualization
 -------------------------------------------
 I used metabase(https://www.metabase.com/) for frontend.\